ucsdterryle/ucsdterryle.github.io/tutorial_python_modeling_penguinheatloss.md

 Professor David Meyer used the work done by Fancois Blanchette at the University of California, Merced, as an example and exercise to demonstrate in lecture the process of critically looking at the work of another researcher and trying to recreate and validate the results published and to find ways to simplify and extend on their work.

 The demonstration done in lecture was made in Mathmatica and so this article will explain how this demonstration can be translated into Python and how to develop in general a agent-based computational model in python for other modeling applications.
+This exercise is a Monte Carlo simulation where there is a configuration and the changes to this configuration follows probabilistic rules that pushes into a direction that may lead to what we expect to see.

+## Simulation Development Increment Outline
+1. Outline and create the files and structures of the simulation.
+Design the sequence of computation and functions in each loop iteration.
+2. Design a functioning agent-based model simulation with a single penguin/agent.
+3. Create a draw/visualization component of the simulation that will generate visual representations of the system while simulation is running.
+4. Implement a function in the simulation that will compute the heatloss of the individual penguin/agent
+5. Implement a behavior function for the penguin/agent to determine next position it will move to in its environment
+6. Implement a generator for adding additional penguins into the simulation
+7. Refine the functions to reflect more accurately (or less arbitrarily) the behavior and computation in the simulation.

 ## Modules and Resources
 This article will rely on the use of several Python modules to help build this model and generate a visual simulation to observe the changes to the penguins position and their movement during the duration of the simulation run.
 To generate the visual of the simulation we will use Pygame which is usually used to create games that have visual graphics that respond to users inputs and commands.
 However, we will leverage Pygame more for its capabiliites for generating simple visual graphics of polygons and design the rules and parameters of the simulation to reflect the conditions identified in the article.